nileshcode1/flutter_pandatalks/README.md

 # pandatalks

-Our Chat application uses 256-bit AES for securely transmitting and storing our messages in Firebase.
+PandaTalks is a dynamic chat application built with Flutter, offering a seamless and engaging chatting experience.
+The app allows users to communicate securely with 256-bit AES encryption for message transmission and storage in Firebase.

 ## Getting Started
 <p align="center">